aleksychwedczuk/Smog-detector-kit/README.md

 is needed, the script can calculate the mean value of the intensity and based on that measure continous tiny peaks that compute to a general increase in tiny particulate matter that would be normally below the detectable range for a DIY device.
-This is also really simple as it is simply computing a dampened average.
+This is also really easy to understand as it is simply computing a dampened average.
 Both outputs are visible in a TkInter window.
 There is also a test mode allowing the introduction of gaussian distribution spikes into data with background noise and emulating the detector in silico.
-That way, we can check if the hardware and software will work correctly.<br>
+That way, we can check if the hardware and software will work correctly.

+## Calibration & Precision

 There is no calibration necessary from a software standpoint, and the computer used to recieve data only needs a standard Python 3 install.
 The Arduion can also be any device, it does not need to be a genuino.
 Calibration can be conducted if